20 Hairstyle Mistakes That Could Make You Look Older

 We tend to associate longer hair with youth, but Saviano says the opposite effect takes hold as we age: Longer hair looks thinner, and thinner hair is aging.
 His preferred look?
 “The Lob.
 Collarbone-length hair or a bob looks chic,” he says.
 “If you have a long face, a bob can shorten it, and if you have a round face, it can lengthen it.
 As you get older, it works on everyone.”

-To maintain your coif between cuts, add moisture to your hair care routine.
+To maintain your coif between cuts, add moisture to your hair-care routine.
 Moroccan Oil Hydrating Styling Cream, which smooths strands and repairs their elasticity, is a beloved cult favorite that really works—and it’s great for all hair types.
 And if you’re looking for more ways to maintain your finer hair, check out the best shampoos for thinning hair.

 Hairstyle mistake: Not framing your face